ngarside/Deployment/readme.md

 # Setup

-Currently tested on Fedora 33 minimal install.
+Currently tested on Fedora Workstation 33.

 Run with: